Rape of males: Healing therapy

-Sexual assault victims need extensive emotional and psychological healing after the raping, but male survivors are not likely to speak out their cases.
+Sexual assault victims need extensive emotional and psychological healing after the rape, but male survivors are not likely to speak out their cases.
 Elizabeth Donovan, a psychotherapist, said; "Males have the added burden of facing a society that doesn't believe rape can happen to them ... at all."

 Prevalence

 United States

 In 1995, the American Medical Association described male rape as a 'silent-violent epidemic'.
-The CDC reports in 2010 stated that nearly 1 in 5 women, 1 in 71 men in the U.S. have been raped or have had an experience of attempted rape, while 4.8% of men (1 in 21) reported they were made to penetrate someone else at some time in their lives.
-Furthermore, the CDC found that 1.270 million women and 1.267 million men were raped or forced to penetrate someone else in the 12 months leading up to the report.
-Incidents of sexual violence in US are severely underreported, especially among male victims, that lead to an assumption that the actual number is likely higher.
+The 2016/2017 NISVS report by the CDC stated that over 1 in 4 women and 1 in 26 men in the U.S. have been raped via penetration or have had an experience of attempted rape via penetration, while 1 in 9 men reported they were made to penetrate someone else in their lifetime.
+Furthermore, the CDC extrapolated that around 2.9 million women were raped and around 1.94 million men were raped (0.34 million) or forced to penetrate someone else (1.6 million) in the 12 months leading up to the report.
+Incidents of sexual violence in US are severely underreported, especially among male victims, leading to an assumption that the actual numbers are likely higher.

 Stephanie Baird, a trauma recovery counselor, cited the "hot-for-teacher or babysitter complex" that is a popular motif in modern American culture.
 The culture makes it more difficult for a male adolescent to even recognize that he is being abused.
 She explained that consent means "being of age, mind, sound body to make an informed decision about whether one would like to become sexually intimate with the other person", while children cannot consent.

 Various studies estimate that at least 1 in 6 men have experienced sexual assault or abuse in their lifetime in the United States.